SeldonIO/seldon-core/docs/source/contents/kubernetes/autoscaling/index.md

 ### Agent autoscaling stats collection

 #### Scale up logic:
 The main idea is that we keep the "lag" for each model.
-We define the "lag" as the different between incoming and outgoing requests in a given time period.
+We define the "lag" as the difference between incoming and outgoing requests in a given time period.
 If the lag crosses a threshold, then we trigger a model scale up event.
 This threshold can be defined via `SELDON_MODEL_INFERENCE_LAG_THRESHOLD` inference server environment variable.

 #### Scale down logic:
 For now we keep things simple and we trigger model scale down events if a model has not been used for a number of seconds.
 This is defined in `SELDON_MODEL_INACTIVE_SECONDS_THRESHOLD` inference server environment variable.